Problem Solving: integrated methodologies, tools and applications in Lean consulting

 The tool is used to immediately and visually assess which elements are relevant and their impact

-Correlation diagram
+Correlation Diagram

 Two-dimensional graph used to study the possible relationships between two variables and, in particular, the possible dependence of one on the other.
-It is mainly used when one wants to look for a relationship between a given condition and its possible causes.
+It is mainly used when one wants to look for a relationship between a certain condition and its possible causes.
 Depending on the placement of the points, which correspond to the data values, a direct or inverse relationship can be identified.

 The information provided by such a diagram is exclusively qualitative, while regression techniques must be used to obtain quantitative data.